- Written by Dr.Mehmet Demircioglu

 Yes, anxiety or obsessive checking can make recovery harder even when the surgery itself is going well.
 Some patients check the mirror many times a day, compare photos from different lighting, zoom into every graft, and search for problems before the scalp has had time to heal.
 This can become exhausting.

 Some patients also struggle with checking behavior.
 They do not only look at the hair.
 They touch the grafts, inspect scabs, count hairs, compare each temple, and ask several people for reassurance.
-This can become a problem because the healing scalp needs calm handling.
+This can become a problem because the healing scalp needs gentle handling.
 The mind may want certainty, but the scalp needs time.

 Should I stop antidepressants before a hair transplant?